Spanish patrol boat Alborán

+Alborán (P-62) is a of the Spanish Navy built in 1993.
+Named for Alboran Island, it is the first ship in the Spanish Navy to bear the name.
+Its primary mission is enforcing fishery regulations for the Spanish fishing fleet.
+The ship has a home port at the Cartagena Naval Base and is in the Maritime Action Force.

 Description

 Alborán has a wooden hull sheathed in fiberglass, and its superstructure is made of aluminum.
 It has a displacement of 1800 MT, a length of 66 m, and a beam of 10.5 m.
 It has a single variable-pitch propeller and 350 hp bow thrusters, which are all supplied by a 3000 hp MaK diesel engine powering a plant of two primary generators (313 kW each) and an emergency generator (95 kW).

 The ship is armed with two Browning M2 12.7 mm and two MG 42 7.62 mm machine guns.
 Its crew is 37, with space to embark an additional 16.
 Alborán is equipped with SX-band surface and navigation radar, an ECDIS-integrated radar, and a FLIR thermal imaging camera.
 The ship has a flight deck for an AB-212 or H-500 light helicopter, and it can deploy two rigid hull inflatable boats.

 Mission

 The primary mission of Alborán is to monitor and enforce maritime fishing.
 It helps to support the Ministry of Agriculture's presence in Spanish fishing grounds, and ensures compliance with national and international fishing regulations.
 Additionally, it is capable of performing search and rescue, acting as a platform for special operations, supporting scientific research, and transporting a contingent of 16 Marine Infantry troops.